 The Senior Project program was developed to foster in our students valuable insight about utilizing their knowledge in the real world, while maintaining a sense of intellectual curiosity during the research-and-application process.
 Ultimately, the students present their research and findings to the school community, parents, and guests.
 Through pursuing a topic of their own intellectual passions in their Senior Projects, students demonstrate perseverance and resourcefulness that will serve them, and their future academic and professional communities, for years to come.

 While many students choose to embark on Senior Projects, many others choose to complete the College Board’s AP Capstone program.
 These students have successfully finished AP Seminar in grade 11 and complete AP Research in grade 12.
 While the College Board does not require students to blog, BASIS Independent AP Research students document the progress they make toward their final research in the same manner as those completing Senior Projects.
-This gives students an additional measure of accountability and opportunity to share their findings, and offers the community a chance to engage in students; scholarship.
+This gives students an additional measure of accountability and opportunity to share their findings, and offers the community a chance to engage with students.